beefyfinance/beefy-blog/content/articles/three-ways-to-earn-with-beefy-vvs-finance-and-cronos.en.md

 VVS Finance is an Automated Market Maker (AMM) and Decentralized Exchange (DEX) on the Cronos network.
 It works in a similar way to Uniswap on Ethereum or Binance Smart Chain’s Pancake Swap.
 Users can swap crypto pairs from pools of tokens and coins, similar to how you would use a bureau de change.

 VVS also has its native utility, governance, and reward token, $VVS.
-You can use the token to stake and earn rewards and take part in community votes, for examples.
+You can use the token to stake and earn rewards and take part in community votes, for example.
 For a detailed guide on using the VVS ecosystem, check out their handy [Getting Started](https://docs.vvs.finance/getting-started) guide.

 ### How can I earn rewards with Beefy, VVS Finance, and Cronos network?